uxdxdev/uxdxdev.github.io/content/blog/what-is-dev-ux/index.md

 **But what about the developers building those products and services?**

-In this post I'm going to talk about the UX from a developers perspective when using software libraries, UI components, and other developer tools.
+In this post I'm going to talk about the UX from a developer's perspective when using software libraries, UI components, and other developer tools.
 I'll cover different developers types with some good and bad examples of DX.
-And I've listed Jakob Nielson's 10 usability heuristics below because I believe they can be used alot more to improve DX.
+And I've listed Jakob Nielson's 10 usability heuristics below because I believe they can be used a lot more to improve DX.

 Developers may also interact with APIs and documentation heavily which is extremely important when designing a good user experience for developers.
 I will not go into API design and documentation in this post.